Variants of the Damascus inequality: Abstract

 \section{Abstract}

-In 2016, Dannan and Sitnik established the celebrated Damascus inequality, which features a symmetric structure under a multiplicative constraint.
-This study comprises of two directions.
-First, we consider the natural generalisation of this inequality by characterising all positive integers $m$ and $n$ such that the inequality
+In 2016, Dannan and Sitnik established the notable Damascus inequality, which features a symmetric structure under a multiplicative constraint.
+In this study, we consider the natural generalisation of this inequality by characterising all positive integers $m$ and $n$ such that the inequality

 holds for any positive real numbers $x_1, \ldots, x_m$ with $\prod_{j=1}^mx_j=1$.
+Our approach relies on the theories of GA-convexity and Sturm's sequence.
 For the cases where the inequality fails, we also investigate the topological properties of the set of non-solutions.
-Second, we construct new symmetric inequalities under the constraint $x + y + z = 1$.
-Our approach employs the GA-convexity concept, the Sturm's sequence, and the ABC method.